hbc/knowledgebase/admin/method_snippets.md

 - bcftools (http://www.htslib.org/doc/bcftools.html)

-We arggregate all metrics in a single QC report with multiqc (https://multiqc.info/).
+We aggregate all metrics in a single QC report with multiqc (https://multiqc.info/).

 ### Coverage and callable regions
 We calculate coverage using mosdepth (https://github.com/brentp/mosdepth) and calculate callable regions based on real coverage and bed files provided.